leo1200213/AwareQEE/README.md

 ## Acknowledgments

-This repository is built upon the [LGViT](https://github.com/falcon-xu/LGViT) and [PTQ4ViT](https://github.com/hahnyuan/PTQ4ViT).
-Thanks for these awesome open-source projects!
+This repository builds upon the foundational work of [LGViT](https://github.com/falcon-xu/LGViT) and [PTQ4ViT](https://github.com/hahnyuan/PTQ4ViT).
+We extend our sincere gratitude to the creators of these outstanding open-source projects for their invaluable contributions!